Shaders

 }

-This is the simplest vertex shader, using vertex shaders you can create various graphical effects that affects vertices.
+This is the simplest vertex shader, using vertex shaders you can create various graphical effects that affect vertices.

 Pixel Shader

 Pixel shader (or more precisely - fragment shader), operates on a small fragment of your render target.
-In general pixels shaders just writes some color to a render target (or multiple targets) using some program.
+In general, pixel shaders write some color to a render target (or multiple targets) using some program.

 out vec4 FragColor;